manuel-serrano/icfp2024-sudoku/README.md

 }
 ```

-Using staging we can write a more compact equivalent version:
+Using staging we can write a more compact, but equivalent version:

 ```
 const sumRaw = (j) => {